venovako/FLAPWxHZ/README.md

 A recent 64-bit Linux (e.g., CentOS 7.9 with devtoolset-8) or macOS (e.g., Big Sur) is needed.

-Have the Intel MKL (Math Kernel Library) installed.

 Then, clone and build [JACSD](https://github.com/venovako/JACSD) in a directory parallel to this one.

 ### Make options